-"In the past, we already had targets to reduce our energy consumption, but now we are going a step further in our climate-reand Value Chain Accounting and Resions, known as scope 1, and emissions ing, they have the power to redirect cap porate emissions accounting through the finance they provide, financial ir the use of the GHG Protocol Corporate stitutions can influence companies to reduce their greenhouse gas emissions even without direct control over those lated work," explains Michael Eskils, Head of Sustainability at AMF Fastigheter, in the pension's annual report.
+"In the past, we already had targets to reduce our energy consumption, but now we are going a step further in our climate-related work," explains Michael Eskils, Head of Sustainability at AMF Fastigheter, in the pension's annual report.
 "We want to set science-based targets to reduce our climate impact throughout the value chain.
 We have chosen to join the SBTi in order to seek help in developing a relevant and ambitious climate target.
-We have committed ourselves to set the objective and the road map within two years.
+We have committed ourselves to setting the objective and the road map within two years.
 SBTi experts will then validate the targets we have set."